datacamp-content-public/Testbm/chapter1.md

 ```

 This is the assignment text.
 It should help provide students with the background information needed.
-The instructions that follow should be in bullet point form with clear guidance for what is expected.
+The instructions that follow should be in bullet point form with clear guidance for what is expected. test

 `@instructions`
 - Instruction 1